Kendiva52/My-Weather-Dashboard/README.md

 # 🌤️ My Weather Dashboard

-A modern, responsive weather dashboard built with **React**, **Vite**, and **Tailwind CSS v3**.
+A modern, responsive weather application built with React.js, Vite, Tailwind CSS, and the OpenWeather API.
 It allows users to search for any city and instantly view real-time weather conditions, with a clean and intuitive interface.

 ---